jeremykpark/aiq-mem0ai-config-samples/README.md

 These files are ment to be copied into <aiq folder>/packages/aiqtoolkit_mem0ai/src/aiq/plugins/mem0ai
 Best practice not to overwrite the original memory.py and mem0_editor.py incase of future aiq repo updates.

+You will have to add this import to register.py: from . import memory_local_ollama

 Once these files copied into your plugin folder, you'll have to reload to plugin.
 You can call these configuration by using the following commands: